 The Federal Direct Loan program is available to all students who are eligible to file a FAFSA.
-BU offers student loans as part of your award notification eligibility.
+BU offers student loans as part of your financial aid offer notification.
 The U.S. Department of Education is your lender.
 A loan is money you borrow and must pay back with interest.
-The interest on a student’s subsidized loan while the student is enrolled at least half-time is paid by the federal government.
-Students who do not demonstrate financial need will be responsible for interest from the day the unsubsidized loan is disbursed.
+When the student is enrolled at least half-time the interest on the subsidized loan is paid by the federal government, whereas, the interest on an unsubsidized loan is not.
+Students are offered unsubsidized loans who do not demonstrate financial need are responsible for the interest on the unsubsidized loan from the day it is disbursed.

 Both the subsidized and unsubsidized loans are eligible for payment deferment while the student is enrolled at least half-time.
-For further information on Federal Direct Loans, including origination fees, interest rates, review this resource The Federal Student Loan Programs.
+For further information on Federal Direct Loans, including origination fees and interest rates, review this resource The Federal Student Loan Programs.

-Benedictine University offers a number of paid student employment positions across campus, and interested students should consult the Human Resources website for all available work-study positions and to complete the hiring process.
-This program allows students the opportunity to earn a component of their financial aid award while developing critical employability skills through an internship-like experience while also contributing to the campus community.
+Benedictine University offers a number of paid student employment positions across campus, and interested students should consult the Human Resources website for all available work-study positions, and to complete the hiring process.
+This program allows students the opportunity to earn a component of their financial aid while developing critical employability skills, through an internship-like experience while also contributing to the campus community.

 The amount of the FWS offer represents potential earnings from FWS employment.
 Actual earnings are based on actual hours worked and rate of pay.
 Students may work up to 20 hours per week when school is in session and up to 35 hours per week during university breaks.

-If hired, the process continues with the Human Resources in Lownik Hall Suite 102 You will need to bring with you:
+If hired, the process continues with Human Resources in Lownik Hall, Suite 102.
+You will need to bring with you: